littlehorse-enterprises/lh-user-tasks-bridge/README.md

-# LittleHorse User Tasks Bridge
+# LittleHorse UserTasks Bridge

 This repository contains the code for:

-- `User Tasks Bridge Console` (Next.js)
+- `UserTasks Bridge Console` (Next.js)
 - `@littlehorse-enterprises/user-tasks-bridge-api-client` (Node Package)

-This repository will help you interact with LittleHorse's User Tasks Bridge Backend.
+This repository will help you interact with LittleHorse's UserTasks Bridge Backend.

 ## Overview

 The console provides a complete solution for managing human tasks within LittleHorse workflows.
 It consists of:

-1. A modern web interface built with Next.js for managing and interacting with user tasks
+1. A modern web interface built with Next.js for managing and interacting with UserTasks
 2. A TypeScript API client that simplifies integration with the UserTasks API
 3. Integration with Keycloak or any OIDC provider for secure authentication and authorization